mklekowiecki/PottMaster/PottMaster/.kilocode/rules/memory-bank/user-stories.md

 | > 15mm         | 14 days     |

 **Technical Notes**:
-- Use `kotlinx-datetime` for time calculations
+- Use `DateTime` for time calculations
 - Display countdown in days, hours, minutes
-- Update UI every minute when app is active
+- Update UI every minute when app is active using `DispatcherTimer`

 **Dependencies**: US-002 (Work Registration)